We are transitioning to the University of Nottingham to join the School of Life Sciences and Future Foods Beacon of Excellence!

-Our aim is to determine how evolution finds solutions to tough circumstances, both environmental and intracellular.
-We do this by applying innovative population genomic approaches to wild populations that have overcome clear hazards.
-That recent advances allow us to unambiguously identify gene candidates underlying adaptation is revolutionary, making this a fabulous time to apply population genomics to wild species.
+We aim to understand how evolution finds solutions to tough circumstances, both environmental and intracellular.
+We do this by applying population genomics to wild populations that have overcome clearly definable, quantifiable hazards.
+That recent advances allow us to unambiguously identify candidate natural alleles underlying particular adaptations is revolutionary, making this a great time to apply population genomics to wild species.

-By understanding natural solutions to important stressors -- from tolerance of extreme levels of metal contamination, to the ability to thrive in high salt soils, to adaptation to the trauma of genome duplication -- we aim to 1) inform our understanding of basic evolutionary processes and 2) help inform rational crop development to cope with a changing world.
+By understanding natural solutions to important stressors — from tolerance of extreme levels of metal contamination, to the ability to thrive in high salt soils, to adaptation to the trauma of genome duplication — we will 1) inform an understanding of basic evolutionary processes and 2) help inform rational crop development to cope with a changing world.

-Edaphic Extremes.
+Edaphic Extremophiles.
 We are focusing on adaptation to extreme soil conditions, from high salt soils to metal-contaminated barrens.
 The persistence of diverse species that can thrive in the face of these insults allows us to test for repeated evolution, flexibility of biochemical pathways, and constraint.
-Learn more here!

-We used the wild outcrossing Arabidopsis arenosa system to identify candidate genes underlying serpentine adaptation and provided evidence that some selected alleles were borrowed from a related species while others were repeatedly involved in separate adaptation events in different species.
-This suggests that migrant alleles may have facilitated adaptation of a specific A. arenosa population to this multi-hazard environment and provides a set of strong candidates for interspecies adaptive gene flow.
-(PNAS, in press)
+At PNAS: We used the wild Arabidopsis arenosa system to identify candidate genes underlying serpentine adaptation and found evidence that some selected alleles were borrowed from a related species while others were repeatedly involved in separate adaptation events in different species.
+This suggests that migrant alleles may have facilitated adaptation of a specific A. arenosa population to this multi-hazard environment and provides a set of strong candidates for interspecies adaptive gene flow. (open access link)